-This first phase will enable the Cloud Pilot Team to confirm what they consider to be the most important and unknown technical variable of the project, e.g. how large the seed data will grow after first and second level connections are made and what impact that will have on hosted server resources, cost, and performance.
+The organizations that expressed interest in the Research Graph VIVO Cloud Pilot have varying levels of knowledge of the projects and technologies.
+The first phase will enable the Cloud Pilot Team to confirm what they consider to be the most important and unknown technical variable of the project, e.g. how large the seed data will grow after first and second level connections are made and what impact that will have on hosted server resources, cost, and performance.